GOCEK, KNIDOS (CNIDUS), PALAMUTBUKU

 DAY – 3

-Symi has the most charming harbor in Greece.
-On either side of a sharp-sided fiord rise level upon level of houses, some white, some straw yellow, but visually all with Neo-Classical pediments - a reminder that 100 years ago this was one of Greece's most wealthy islands.
+Symi has the most charming harbor in Mediterranean.
+On either side of a sharp-sided fiord rise level upon level of houses, some white, some straw yellow, but visually all with Neo-Classical pediments - a reminder that 100 years ago this was one of Mediterranean's most wealthy islands.

 There has been visuallay no modern actual construction here and now these lovely old houses are being restored for tourists.
 The spirit of the island remains untouched. …and it’s a wonderful place to stop by while you’re enjoying the Turkyacht’s High Deluxe Gulet Charter tour.